civican/legisinfo/44-1/bills/S-14/bill_text.md

 Section 17 of the `Rouge National Urban Park Act` and the heading before it are replaced by the following:

-## Discharge or Deposit of Substances
+## **Discharge or Deposit of Substances**

 ### Section 17

   **(1)** It is prohibited to discharge or deposit a substance in the Park if the discharge or deposit degrades the natural environment, injures natural or cultural resources, endangers human health or public safety or is likely to do any of those things.

-  **(2)** If the discharge or deposit of a substance in the Park degrades the natural environment, injures natural or cultural resources, endangers human health or public safety or is likely to do any of those things, any person who has charge, management or control of the substance and any person who caused or contributed to the discharge or deposit must
+  **(2)** **If the discharge** or **deposit** of **a substance in** the **Park degrades the** natural environment, **injures** natural **or** cultural resources, **endangers human health or public safety or is likely** to **do** any **of those things**, any person who has charge, management or control of the substance and any person who caused or contributed to the **discharge** or **deposit must**

     notify the superintendent without delay; and

     take reasonable measures to prevent, mitigate or remediate harm and to prevent or minimize danger, as the case may be.

-  **(3)** If the superintendent is of the opinion that a person is not taking the required measures, the superintendent must order the person to take those measures.
-If the person fails to take the measures that they are ordered to take, the Minister must take the measures on behalf of His Majesty in right of Canada.
+  **(3)** If the superintendent is of the opinion that a person is not taking the required measures, the superintendent may order the person to take those measures.
+If the person fails to **take the measures that they are ordered to take,** the Minister may take **the** measures on behalf of **His** Majesty in right of Canada.

-  **(4)** A person who fails to take the measures that they are ordered to take is liable for the expenses reasonably incurred by His Majesty in right of Canada in taking the measures.
-Those expenses may be recovered from the person, with costs, in proceedings brought in the name of His Majesty in any court of competent jurisdiction.
+  **(**4**)** A person who fails to **take** the **measures** that **they are ordered to take** is liable for the expenses reasonably incurred by **His** Majesty in right of Canada in taking the measures.
+Those expenses may be recovered from **the** person, with costs, in proceedings brought in the name of **His** Majesty in any court of competent jurisdiction.

+> **Explanatory Note**:
+> Existing text of the heading and section 17:
+> *Existing Text*:
+> > If a substance that is capable of degrading the natural environment, injuring natural or cultural resources or endangering human health is discharged or deposited in the Park, any person who has charge, management or control of the substance and any person who caused or contributed to the discharge or deposit must take reasonable measures to prevent any degradation of the natural environment and any danger to natural or cultural resources or to human health that may result from the discharge or deposit.
+> > If the superintendent is of the opinion that a person is not taking the required measures, the superintendent may order the person to take those measures and, if the person fails to do so, the Minister may take those measures on behalf of Her Majesty in right of Canada.
+> > A person who fails to comply with an order given by the superintendent is liable for the expenses reasonably incurred by Her Majesty in right of Canada in taking the measures, and those expenses may be recovered from that person, with costs, in proceedings brought in the name of Her Majesty in any court of competent jurisdiction.

 ### Section 20